Payroll (film)

-Payroll is a 1961 British neo-noir crime thriller film directed by Sidney Hayers and starring Michael Craig, Françoise Prévost and Billie Whitelaw.
-It was based by screenwriter George Baxt on the 1959 novel of the same title by Derek Bickerton.
-The story is about a gang of villains who stage a wages robbery that goes disastrously wrong.
+Payroll is a 1961 British neo-noir crime thriller film directed by Sidney Hayers and starring Michael Craig, Françoise Prévost, and Billie Whitelaw.
+The screenplay by George Baxt was adapted from Derek Bickerton's 1959 novel of the same name.
+The film revolves around a group of criminals who plan and execute a wages robbery, which ultimately ends in disaster.
+The movie is one of the most highly regarded crime films from Anglo-Amalgamated.

 Plot

-Four crooks (Johnny Mellors, Monty, Blackie and Bert) plan and execute a robbery on a payroll van, using the inside knowledge of Dennis Pearson, who works as an accountant at the firm concerned.
-Pearson is under pressure to support his wife Katie (Françoise Prévost), who demands a higher standard of living.
-However, the van driver, Harry Parker, is killed during the heist, while Bert is fatally wounded by Parker's colleague Frank Moore.
-Nevertheless, the gang manages to get away with £50,000.
+Four crooks, Johnny Mellors, Monty, Blackie, and Bert, devise a plan to rob a payroll van with the assistance of Dennis Pearson, an accountant working at the targeted firm.
+Pearson is compelled to support his wife Katie, who desires a more luxurious lifestyle.
+During the heist, the van driver Harry Parker, is killed, and Bert sustains a fatal injury from Parker's colleague, Frank Moore.
+Despite the setbacks, the gang successfully escapes with £50,000.